wajidarshad/LUPI-SVM/README.md

 Here, we have implemented in python a stochastic sub-gradient optimization (SSGO) algorithm for LUPI, inspired by the Pegasos solver for conventional binary SVMs [2].
 The detail of this implemenation is given in [3].

 # Citation details
-If you use this code please cite: Wajid Arshad Abbasi, Amina Asif, Asa Ben-Hur and Fayyaz-ul-Amir Afsar Minhas (2018), "Learning Using Privileged Information for Protein Binding Affinity Prediction", DCIS, PIEAS, (preprint release).
+If you use this code please cite: Wajid Arshad Abbasi, Amina Asif, Asa Ben-Hur and Fayyaz-ul-Amir Afsar Minhas (2018), "Learning protein binding affinity using privileged information", BMC Bioinformatics, 19, 425.

 # References